-Since Mark launched the Coronacopia audio edition of The Mark Steyn Show during that long-ago "fifteen days to flatten the curve", one of his regular features has been The Hundred Years Ago Show.
-Each week Mark gives you his "world news update" from a century ago accompanied by some appropriate musical sounds of the era.
-It's proved so popular that we're now reprising it as a monthly omnibus version we'll be airing on the last Sunday of each month.
+For over a year The Hundred Years Ago Show has been a weekly feature of The Mark Steyn Show with Mark's "world news update" accompanied by some appropriate musical sounds from a century ago.
+It's proved so popular that we're now reprising it as a monthly omnibus version we air on the last Sunday of each month.